TobiasLaross/Hass-Lynk-Co/README.md

 - **Pre Climate Active**: Indicates whether the pre-climate control system is active, ensuring the vehicle's interior is at a comfortable temperature before you enter.
 It uses the icon `mdi:air-conditioner` to visually represent this feature in the Home Assistant UI.
 - **Vehicle is Running**: Shows if the vehicle's engine is currently running.
 This sensor is crucial for understanding the immediate operational state of your vehicle and uses the `mdi:engine` icon for easy identification.

+For a comprehensive list of all entities, including detailed descriptions and additional sensors, please refer to [Detailed Entities Information](entities.md).

 ## Troubleshooting

 - **2FA Code Issues**: Ensure the code is entered correctly and within its validity period.
 Generate a new code if issues persist.